Crochet: Yarn types

 Although crochet may be done with ribbons, metal wire, or more exotic filaments, most yarns are made by spinning fibers.
 In spinning, the fibers are twisted so that the yarn resists breaking under tension; the twisting may be done in either direction, resulting in a Z-twist or S-twist yarn.
+Due to the counter-clockwise action of the crochet stitch, a Z-plied yarn is most desirable for crochet.
 If the fibers are first aligned by combing them and the spinner uses a worsted type drafting method such as the short forward draw, the yarn is smoother and called a worsted; by contrast, if the fibers are carded but not combed and the spinner uses a woolen drafting method such as the long backward draw, the yarn is fuzzier and called woolen-spun.
 The fibers making up a yarn may be continuous filament fibers such as silk and many synthetics, or they may be staples (fibers of an average length, typically a few inches); naturally filament fibers are sometimes cut up into staples before spinning.
-The strength of the spun yarn against breaking is determined by the amount of twist, the length of the fibers, and the thickness of the yarn.
+The strength of the spun yarn against breaking is determined by the coarseness and tensile strength of the raw material, the amount of twist, the length of the fibers, and the thickness of the yarn.
 In general, yarns become stronger with more twists (also called worst), longer fibers, and thicker yarns (more fibers); for example, thinner yarns require more twists than thicker yarns to resist breaking under tension.
 The thickness of the yarn may vary along its length; a slub is a much thicker section in which a mass of fibers is incorporated into the yarn.